Lambda Expressions Feature in C# 3.0

 Lambda Expressions Demonstration

-the downloadable source code uses two techniques to print out strings in a list whose length is even.
+The following code snippet from the downloadable source code uses two techniques to print out strings in a list whose length is even.
 The first technique, implemented in the function AnonMethod, is through anonymous methods.
 The second technique, implemented in the function LambdaExample, is through a lambda expression:// Program.cs

 using System;